 Expect a big push from the cruise lines to encourage past guests to book with them once cruising resumes, as cruise lines know that past passengers are more likely to book at this time than new cruisers.

-The reality is, there is a lot of work to do to instil confidence back to cruise travel, and their loyalty programs are an easy way to encourage this.
-If you are a member of a cruise line loyalty program, you may find that your status and benefits can be matched by other cruise line schemes.
+There is a lot of work to do to instil confidence back to cruise travel, and their loyalty programs are an easy way to encourage this.
+If you are a member of a cruise line loyalty program, you may find that other cruise line schemes can match your status and benefits.
 One exceptional example of this is the MSC Status match scheme whereby you can use your existing cruise line loyalty memberships, get it matched, join the MSC Voyagers Club and get a 5% discount on your next cruise.

 10. Always Pay with a Credit Card

-Our Number 1 rule when it comes to paying for a cruise, is to pay by credit card.
-The coronavirus pandemic has only reinforced our view that the is really no other sensible payment option.
-With cancelled flights, hotel and cruises, your backstop to getting a refund is to do this through your credit card company.
-We have really good experiences of claiming refunds through chargebacks where are cruises were cancelled.
+Our Number 1 rule when it comes to paying for a cruise is to pay by credit card.
+The coronavirus pandemic has only reinforced our view that the is no other sensible payment option.
+With cancelled flights, hotels and cruises, your backstop to getting a refund is to do this through your credit card company.
+We have had really good experiences of claiming refunds through chargebacks where are cruises were cancelled.

-Apart from the level protection paying by credit card gives you, depending on what type of credit card you have you may also be able to earn cash back when you pay for your cruise.
-We normally expect a 1% cashback from our credit card company and this can be sizable when you are paying for a world cruise sector voyage.
-Some credit cards companies will offer Airmiles or similar, so it is always worth checking this out.
+Apart from the level of protection paying by credit card gives you, depending on your type of credit card, you may also earn cash back when you pay for your cruise.
+We usually expect a 1% cashback from our credit card company, which can be sizable when you pay for a world cruise sector voyage.
+Some credit card companies will offer Airmiles or similar loyalty points, so it is always worth checking this out.

 11. Ask for More